StarRocks/starrocks/docs/en/using_starrocks/async_mv/use_cases/query_rewrite_with_materialized_views.md

 DUPLICATE KEY(p_partkey)
 DISTRIBUTED BY HASH(p_partkey) BUCKETS 12
 PROPERTIES (
-"unique_constraints" = "p_partkey"   -- 指定唯一键。
+"unique_constraints" = "p_partkey"   -- Specify the unique constraints.
 );

 CREATE TABLE lineorder (
-  lo_orderdate       DATE          NOT NULL, -- 指定为 NOT NULL。 lo_orderkey        INT(11)       NOT NULL,
-  lo_linenumber      TINYINT       NOT NULL, lo_custkey         INT(11)       NOT NULL, -- 指定为 NOT NULL。
-  lo_partkey         INT(11)       NOT NULL, -- 指定为 NOT NULL。
-  lo_suppkey         INT(11)       NOT NULL, -- 指定为 NOT NULL。
-  lo_orderpriority   VARCHAR(100)  NOT NULL,
+  lo_orderdate       DATE          NOT NULL, -- Specify it as NOT NULL. lo_orderkey        INT(11)       NOT NULL, lo_linenumber      TINYINT       NOT NULL, lo_custkey         INT(11)       NOT NULL, -- Specify it as NOT NULL. lo_partkey         INT(11)       NOT NULL, -- Specify it as NOT NULL. lo_suppkey         INT(11)       NOT NULL, -- Specify it as NOT NULL. lo_orderpriority   VARCHAR(100)  NOT NULL,
   lo_shippriority    TINYINT       NOT NULL, lo_quantity        TINYINT       NOT NULL,